 Amount Per Serving Calories 139

 It’s always fun to have more ideas for candy projects at the holidays.
-The kids can help too.
-Older children can make these candies on their own.
-Enjoy!
+These recipes make perfect occasions to involve kids too!

-Candy spoons, A trays of our peppermint Holiday candies and Holiday bark candy are all great ways to enjoy sweets at the Holidays.
+Candy Spoons, a tray of our peppermint Holiday Candies and Holiday Bark Candy are all great ways to enjoy sweets during the season.
 These candies can all be decorated and flavored to suit whatever event you have in mind.

 We enjoy meeting you on our social networks.
 Follow us on Facebook, Pinterest, Instagram .
 Tag us with your pictures of our recipes and comment on how it went for you.
 We would love to see what you do with them.

 We often like, comment and share your posts of our recipes on our daily Instagram stories.

 Ask questions and rate the recipe in the comments section below.
 Please share what you did with this recipe.
 We are always looking for more and better ways to make homemade food.
 Other cooks love your ideas!